Find Nice Country Walks Near London for a Day Out

 Start & Finish: Alton Station

 Getting There: Two trains per hour run between London Waterloo and Alton (one hourly on Sundays).
 The journey time is about 1 hour 10 minutes.
 There is a car park at Alton Station that costs £3.60 a day if you are driving.
 You can also find a free car park near Kings Pond or the option of parking anywhere in the town.

 OS Landranger Map: 186

 Pluckley Circular in Kent

-This walk takes you past small farms, timber-framed houses, pastures, apple orchards and ancient oaks.
-This route is almost completely flat with very gentle gradients.
-Later on in the walk you get a spectacular view across the plains of the Low Weald.
-In summer months there are loads of wild-flowers, gardens in bloom and abundant fruit hanging from trees in the orchards.
+This walk takes you past small farms, timber-framed houses, pastures, apple orchards, and ancient oaks.
+This route is almost entirely flat with very gentle gradients.
+Later on, in the walk you get a spectacular view across the plains of the Low Weald.
+There are loads of wildflowers, gardens in bloom, and abundant fruit hanging from trees in the orchards in the summer months.
 You might like to stop by the Dering Arms near Pluckley station.
-This was a former hunting lodge that is now an award-winning pub with wonderful seafood.
-If you want to stop walking earlier, you can stop at the Swan Inn where you can catch a bus to Ashford.
+This former hunting lodge is now an award-winning pub with superb seafood.
+If you want to stop walking earlier, you can stop at the Swan Inn, where you can catch a bus to Ashford.

 Distance: 11km (6.8 miles)

 Getting There: Two trains per hour (one per hour on Sundays) from Charing Cross to Pluckley.
 Journey time is one hour, 12-26 minutes.
 You can expect trains to return to London from Pluckley once every hour.
 There is a car park at Pluckley Station that costs £2 per day on weekdays but is free on the weekends if you are driving.

 Where to take a break: Dering Arms Pub (book in advance!)